No Match Found

 The digital justice imperative

+The institutions that administer justice are some of the oldest organizations in the world.
+But for many jurisdictions, the age, traditions and complexity of these organizations have resulted in costly and inefficient processes supported by outdated technology or manual procedures.
 Similar to many other public and private organizations, these institutions are recognizing the potential for digital transformation to provide a vastly improved customer experience and cut cost, complexity and delay.